-Adrenal Surgery can be Performed 8 Different Ways Depending on Skills and Experience of the SurgeonAdrenal surgery can be performed eight different ways.
-Some are MUCH better than others but which one you get will be determined by the experience of your surgeon, and NOT what is best for you.
+Adrenal Surgery Can Be Performed 8 Different Ways Depending on the Skills and Experience of the SurgeonAdrenal surgery can be performed eight different ways.
+Some are MUCH better than others, but which one you get will be determined by the experience of your surgeon, and NOT what is best for you.
 You must do your homework!
-Here we provide an overview of the 8 very different surgical techniques and methods a surgeon can use to remove an adrenal gland or adrenal gland tumor.
+Here we provide an overview of the 8 very different surgical techniques a surgeon can use to remove an adrenal gland or adrenal gland tumor.
 As you will read, some of these techniques are still commonly used, but should not be!
-Surgeons without much experience perform adrenal surgery in ways that they learned to performe gallbladder or hernia surgery and these techniques should not be used for adrenal surgery.
+Surgeons without much experience perform adrenal surgery in same way as they learned to perform gallbladder or hernia surgery and these techniques should not be used for adrenal surgery.

-It is unfortnuate that 90% of adrenal surgery is performed by surgeons who do less than 4 or 5 adrenal operations per year.
-They almost always use techniques that are out-dated or not the best choice, and the patients suffer because of it.
-Please chose your adrenal surgeon wisely--your local general surgeon or urologist is very likely not the best choice for you.
+It is unfortnuate that 90% of adrenal surgery is performed by surgeons who do fewer than 4 or 5 adrenal operations per year.
+They almost always use techniques that are outdated or not the best choice, and the patients suffer because of it.
+Please choose your adrenal surgeon wisely--your local general surgeon or urologist is very unlikely to be the best choice for you.

 The 8 Good and Bad Techniques for Adrenal Surgery:

-#1) Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA).
-This minimally invasive adrenal operation is performed with 2 small scopes placed through the lower part of the patient's BACK (on the sides of the lower back because the arenal glands are in the very back of the abdomen).
-Thus we also refer to this operation as the Mini-Back-Scope-Adrenalectomy.
-This mini-scope surgery is preferable for the vast majority of adrenal tumor patients, as it uses an endoscope and very small incisions (less than 1/2 inch).
-The Mini-Back-Scope-Operation is the preferred operation for more than 95% of patients with adrenal tumors.
-Please do not have any of the other options which most people get because their surgeon does not know this most advanced procedure.
-This is the mini-scope adrenal operation that Dr Carling does on about 95% of his patients and these operations usually take him less than 35-40 minutes.
-We have two complete pages dedicated to the Mini BACK Scope Adrenalectomy, and its benefits.
+This minimally invasive adrenal operation is performed with 1 small scope port placed through the lower part of the patient's BACK, and 2 other small instrument ports (on the sides of the lower back because the arenal glands are in the very back of the abdomen).
+Thus, we refer to this operation as the Mini Back Scope Adrenalectomy (MBSA).
+The Mini Back Scope Adrenalectomy (MBSA) is preferable for the vast majority of adrenal tumor patients, as it uses an endoscope and very small incisions (0.5-1.1 cm; less than 1/2 inch).
+The Mini Back Scope Adrenalectomy (MBSA) is the preferred operation for more than 95% of patients with adrenal tumors.
+Please do not have any of the other options listed below.
+Most people get these inferior operations because their surgeon does not know how to perform the most advanced procedures.
+This is the Mini Back Scope Adrenal operation that Dr. Carling performs on about 95% of his patients and usually takes him less than 25-35 minutes to complete.
+We have two entire pages dedicated to the Mini Back Scope Adrenalectomy (MBSA), and its benefits.

 #2) Laparoscopic Trans-Abdominal Adrenalectomy (LTA).
-This is a laparosocpic operation (done with scopes) that goes through the front of the abdomen.
+This is a laparoscopic operation (laparoscope - a long fiberoptic cable connected to a camera) that goes through the front of the abdomen.
 This is the adrenal operation that most surgeons with little expertise in adrenal surgery perform.
 It is simply a modification of the laparoscopic operation they perform for gallbladder and hernia surgery.
-This is NOT the best adrenal operation for 95% of people, but it is by far the most common adrenal operation performed because 90% of adrenal operations are performed by surgeons who are not experts in adrenal surgery and perform 4 or fewer (yes four or fewer) adrenal operations per year.
+This is NOT the best adrenal operation for 95% of people, but it is by far the most common adrenal operation performed because 90% of adrenal operations are performed by surgeons who are not experts in adrenal surgery and perform 4 or fewer (yes, four or fewer) adrenal operations per year.
 There are no expert adrenal surgeons who perform adrenal surgery with this method.
-Dr Carling uses this method in less than 1% of the hundreds of adrenal surgeries he performs each year.
-Yet it is the most common adrenal operation because non-experts who have zero specialized training in adrenal surgery are doing most operation.
+Dr. Carling uses this method in fewer than 5% of the hundreds of adrenal surgeries he performs each year.
+Yet it is the most common adrenal operation because non-experts who have zero specialized training in adrenal surgery are doing most adrenal operations.
 You should avoid this operation and find a surgeon with more expertise.

 Another unfortunate fact is that the most commonly performed adrenal operation (the laparoscopic adrenal operation that goes through the FRONT of the abdomen) is NOT the best operation for almost every patient.
-The best operation for almost every adrenal tumor is the laparoscopic approach through the patient's BACK.
+The best operation for almost all adrenal tumor patients is the Mini Back Scope Adrenalectomy (MBSA) through the patient's BACK.

-This laparoscopic-tans-abdominal adrenal operation does allow small to moderately sized tumors to be removed using scopes and small incisions.
-This technique is tolerated well and because it is done with scopes, the surgeons who do this operation will call it "minimally invasive adrenal surgery".
-Compared to the Mini Posterior Retroperitoneal Scope Adrenalectomy (the Mini-BACK-scope operation), patients tend to have more pain after the operation, longer hospital stays, longer time of recovery and slower return to work and normal activities.
+This laparoscopic transabdominal adrenal operation does allow small to moderately-sized tumors to be removed using scopes and small incisions.
+This technique is tolerated well and, because it is done with scopes, the surgeons who do this operation will call it "minimally invasive adrenal surgery".
+Compared to the Mini Back Scope Adrenalectomy (MBSA), patients tend to have more pain after the operation, longer hospital stays and recovery time as well as slower return to work and normal activities.

-#3) Laparoscopic Hand-port Assisted Trans-Abdominal Adrenalectomy.
-This surgical approach to adrenal tumors is a hybrid between laparoscopic transabdominal adrenalectomy (LTA) and Open Standard Trans-Abdominal Adrenalectomy.
-The positioning of the patient, and approach is similar as the laparoscopic transabdominal adrenalectomy (LTA).
-This approach is appropriate for larger tumors (>7-12 cm) and tumors which are suspected or known to be malignant or very large, aggressive pheochromocytomas.
+This surgical technique to adrenal tumors is a hybrid between laparoscopic transabdominal adrenalectomy (LTA) and open standard trans-abdominal adrenalectomy.
+The positioning of the patient and approach is similar as the laparoscopic transabdominal adrenalectomy (LTA).
+This approach is appropriate for larger tumors (>7-12 cm) and tumors which are suspected to be malignant, or very large, aggressive pheochromocytomas.
 Also, this approach may be used dependent on the patient’s body habitus (especially obesity).
-This is the preferred operation that the adrenal surgery experts like Dr Carling use for patients with very large adrenal tumors.
+This is the preferred operation that the adrenal surgery experts like Dr. Carling use for patients with very large adrenal tumors.
 This operation is NOT the preferred method to remove small adrenal tumors which makes up about 95% of patients with adrenal masses.
-We have videos of Dr Carling performing this operation.
+We have videos of Dr. Carling performing this operation.

 #4) Open Standard Trans-Abdominal Adrenalectomy.
 In this adrenal operation, the surgeon approaches the adrenal glands through an incision on the anterior abdominal wall.
 Think of this as a typical, old-fashioned operation where a large incision (usually about 10 inches) is made and the surgeon moves the bowel and other organs out of the way to gain access to the kidney and adrenals.